Louis of France (1244–1260): Education and engagement

 In subsequent years, Louis was educated for his future role as king.
 The legal scholar Pierre de Fontaines dedicated his textbook Conseil à un ami to Prince Louis.
 On 20 August 1255, he was betrothed to Alfonso X of Castile's daughter Berengaria.
 At the time, she was heir presumptive of Castile.
 However, shortly after the betrothal, Ferdinand de la Cerda was born, displacing his sister.

 Louis and his younger brother Philip witnessed the sealing and oaths confirming the 1259 Treaty of Paris, which was intended to end the territorial conflict between England and France that had been raging since 1180.
 This treaty required that King Henry III of England pay homage to King Louis IX of France, which he did the following year.

 Death and aftermath

-Louis fell ill after Christmas 1259 and died shortly after New Year, aged fifteen, a month before his sixteenth birthday.
+Louis fell ill after Christmas 1259 and died shortly after New Year, at age 15 years, 10 months.
 The theologian Vincent of Beauvais wrote a consolatio for Louis IX, which is considered the traditional Christian consolation and a masterpiece in its genre.
 Louis' younger brother succeeded their father in 1270 as Philip III.

 Louis was buried in Royaumont Abbey.
 He was not buried in the royal crypt in Saint-Denis, because a decree of Louis IX reserves this crypt for crowned heads.
 Nevertheless, Louis' body was transferred there in 1817.